LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsubsection{Safety Constraints}

-Shortly after deployment and prior to the first test, the safety limits were tightened (see~\ref{sec:safetycage}.
-In particular the agents maximum rotation rates were limited to 20~$^\circ$/s per axis.
-Further, the applied torque was constrained to 50~rpm/s per axis initially and and shortly after relaxed to 100 ~rpm/s.
-The maximum reaction wheel speeds were likewise initially set to [1000, 1000, 500]~rpm and increased to [1500, 1500, 700]~rpm.
+Shortly after deployment and prior to the first test, the safety limits were tightened (see Section~\ref{sec:safetycage}).
+In particular the agent's maximum rotation rates were limited to 20~$^\circ$\text{/s} per axis.
+Further, the effective applied torque was constrained to 50~\text{rpm}/s per axis initially and shortly after relaxed to 100~\text{rpm}/s, corresponding to the imposed limit on the commanded torque.
+The maximum RW speeds were likewise initially set to [1000, 1000, 500]~\text{rpm} and increased to [1500, 1500, 700]~\text{rpm}.
 These limitations were implemented via clipping.
-Nevertheless, we tested the base-agent, resulting in the first successful test of an AI-based attitude controller in orbit on October 30, 2025 during the pass from approximately 10:40 to 10:49 UTC.
-The initial attitude was (-0.268, -0.851, -0.354, -0.280) with initial satellite body rates (0.0227, -2.32, -1.74)~$^\circ$/s, and the goal attitude was (1, 0, 0, 0).
-Figure~\ref{fig:maneuver_30.10.2025_10.40-10.50} shows the Yaw, Pitch and Roll euler angles, the commanded RW torques, the RW speeds and the satellite body rates for the maneuver, together with the times of the attitude control command (new att. command) and when the goal attitude was attained with an error of $<$1$^\circ$ for all axes (steady-state start).
+Nevertheless, we tested the base-agent, resulting in the first successful demonstration of an AI-based attitude controller in orbit on October 30, 2025 during the pass from approximately 10:40 to 10:49 UTC.
+The initial attitude quaternion was $(-0.268, -0.851, -0.354, -0.280)$ with initial satellite body rates $(0.0227, -2.32, -1.74)$~$^\circ$\text{/s}, and the goal attitude quaternion was $(1, 0, 0, 0)$.
+Fig.~\ref{fig:maneuver_30.10.2025_10.40-10.50} shows the Yaw, Pitch and Roll Euler angles (corresponding to the X,Y, and Z satellite body axes, respectively), the commanded RW torques, the RW speeds and the satellite body rates for the maneuver, together with the times of the attitude control command (Maneuver Start) and when the goal attitude was attained with an error of $<$1$^\circ$ for all axes (Steady-State Start).
+Note that for all following figures the attitude components are given in Euler angles, which map vectors from the inertial reference frame into the satellite-fixed body frame; the satellite body rates are expressed in the satellite-fixed body frame, and the RW commands (torques) and speeds are expressed in their respective actuator frames; i.e., positive RW commands (in rpm/s) result in positive RW torque in the actuator frame, which result in positive body torque in the satellite body frame.
 All timestamps are given in UTC.
+Fig.~\ref{fig:maneuver_30.10.2025_10.40-10.50_steady_state} shows a detailed view of the steady-state period of the maneuver from Fig.~\ref{fig:maneuver_30.10.2025_10.40-10.50} and Table~\ref{tab:maneuver_30.10.2025_10.40-10.50_results} shows the numeric values for the minimum, maximum, mean and standard deviation of the yaw, pitch and roll angles for the steady-state period.